More than Joe Rogan: Inside Spotify’s audio revolution

 By far the biggest format push at Spotify right now is video, a medium that the company has experimented with over the years in a series of starts and stops.
 There was a series of video originals that the company commissioned and then scrapped back in 2017.
 But there is the feeling that users are now ready for video content, particularly as “the pandemic has driven people to adopt new means of creation,” says Mike Mignano, senior director of the creation platform at Spotify.
 “Lots of us are on video platforms a lot now, which has lent itself to recording video podcasts.”

 Video is also a way for Spotify to lean into its younger demographic, a generation that has grown up on digital video, and capitalize on a format that propelled Rogan, Spotify’s biggest in-house name, to social-media superstardom.
 The controversial MMA enthusiast had racked up 10 million followers on YouTube, where his clips often went viral.
-But even as he migrated his audio audience over to Spotify after his May 2020 deal—he reaches more than 200 million listeners a month on Spotify—his full-episode videos remained on YouTube until last December, when they, too, became exclusive to the streaming platform.
+But even as he migrated his audio audience over to Spotify after his May 2020 deal—according to The Verge, in 2019 Rogan racked up 200 million downloads a month—his full-episode videos remained on YouTube until last December, when they, too, became exclusive to the streaming platform.

 Ostroff says that Rogan was “the prototype and the inspiration” for Spotify’s push into video.
 “Joe had a significant amount of his audience who was not only listening to him as a podcast but watching as well.
 So as part of our deal, as an experiment, we said, ‘Okay, let’s prepare ourselves and the platform for video and let’s use Joe as our example.
 And we saw a tremendous amount of the audience watching the podcast on Spotify in addition to listening to it.
 The numbers were significant.”
 (Fans have been less pleased.
 They say YouTube was more “convenient” to watch than Spotify, and miss the ability to comment.)